 The mission of the Office of Environment and Energy (OEE) is to advance and sustain environmental compliance in HUD-assisted projects and programs, foster environmental and cultural stewardship, and support the provision of decent, safe, and high-performing housing.
 OEE manages the environmental review process across HUD programs and supports energy-efficient, high performance buildings.

-Content current as of July 22, 2020.
+Content current as of March 23, 2023.